 1.3 – Sportsmanship

-Sportsmanship also translates to forums, excessive trolling of the CG forums will result in bans and in extreme cases may result in match bans and forum access revoked.
+Sportsmanship also translates to forums, excessive trolling of the LPL forums will result in bans and in extreme cases may result in match bans and forum access revoked.
 Sportsmanship also extends to the general use of casual and ranked games in Siege.
 This is also covered under Ubisoft's Code of Conduct which all players are bound by.

 Consistently breaking this rule will result in a match ban.